hazelcast/hazelcast-jet-contrib/templates/README.template.md

 ## Usage

 Describe the module usage and how it interacts with the rest of the system.
+The entry point of the module must be included in this section like `InfluxDbSinks.influxDb()`.

 End with a very small example/snippet of getting some data out of the system or using it for a little demo